klromans557/Visualize-DataSet-Captions/README.md

 ## Usage

-To run the script and visualize the dataset captions, follow these steps:
+To run the script and visualize the captions, follow these steps:

-1. Update variables at the top of the script to suite your files:
+1. Update the variables at the top of the script:
-   - Change `directory_path` variable in the script to the path of your dataset folder
+   - Change `directory_path` to the path of your dataset folder.
      * e.g directory_path = r"C:Users\YOU\Desktop\DataSet_Folder"
    - The `exlude_list` has been populated with common words, but feel free to change these.
-   - Set the `num_loaders` based on number of CPU cores to use in parallel processing.
+   - Set the `num_loaders` based on number of CPU cores/threads to use in parallel processing.
-   - Set the `top_n` value to change the number of top N tokens displayed in graphs.
+   - Set the `top_n` value to change the number of top N tokens used in graph calculations.
    - Change `output_file` text for the name of the output TXT file with token counts
      * note: this file is created in the same directory as the script when run.